Opening the Vocabulary of Egocentric Actions: Related Works

 \paragraph{Learning for an Open vocabulary.} The remarkable zero-shot capabilities of large language models (LLMs)~\cite{devlin2018bert, radford2019language} and vision language models (VLMs)~\cite{radford2021learning, jia2021scaling} have widened the possibility of recognition and detection tasks in the visual domain.
-Of particular interest is the open vocabulary setting which has seen an enormous growth in the past year.
-Open vocabulary recognition aims at recognizing any class presented as a textual phrase by probing the huge corpora of knowledge contained in LLMs and VLMs.
-It differs from the traditional zero-shot setting where the novel classes are limited and known during training~\cite{zareian2021open}.
-Most works for open vocabulary recognition have concentrated in the image domain~\cite{zareian2021open, zhou2022learning, zhou2022conditional, gu2022openvocabulary, zhou2022detecting, nayak2023learning}.
-Very recently, some works~\cite{wang2021actionclip, luo2022clip4clip, ju2022prompting, wasim2023vita} have focused on adapting VLMs for video tasks but mostly focus on zero-shot verb recognition.
-On the contrary, we are interested in a practical hand-object interaction scenario of generalizing verbs performed by hands to any object.
+Of particular interest is the open vocabulary setting, which can recognize novel classes unknown during training.
+By presenting the novel classes as a textual phrase, it becomes possible to probe the huge corpora of knowledge in LLMs and VLMs.
+It differs from the traditional zero-shot setting where the novel classes are assumed to be known during training{~\cite{zareian2021open}} and hence is restricted to the closed vocabulary of predefined classes.
+Most works for open vocabulary recognition are limited to the image domain~\cite{zareian2021open, zhou2022learning, zhou2022conditional, gu2022openvocabulary, zhou2022detecting, nayak2023learning}.
+Recently, some works~\cite{wang2021actionclip, luo2022clip4clip, ju2022prompting, wasim2023vita} have adapted VLMs for video tasks but primarily focus on zero-shot verb recognition.
+In contrast, we are interested in a practical hand-object interaction scenario of generalizing verbs performed by hands to any object.